Privatized Banking: The Best Life Insurance Companies

 While one company may illustrate higher dividends today, another company may illustrate higher dividends next year.
 Over time, the best life insurance companies tend to pay out dividends fairly equally across the board.

 Additionally, some companies are more masterful at coming in right at the dividend they expected, while other companies miss their projections by yards – or thousands of dollars.

 So, basing your life insurance company decision on non-guaranteed dividend rates alone is a complete shot in the dark.

 Non-Direct or Direct Recognition

-Direct and non-direct recognition are measures of how dividends are paid when loans are outstanding against your cash value.
+Direct and non-direct recognition are measures of how dividends are paid when life insurance loans are outstanding against your cash value.

 A direct-recognition company directly recognizes the loan, lowering your dividend for the portion of the policy you have borrowed against.

 A non-direct recognition company does not recognize the loan or differentiate dividends paid whether you have an outstanding loan or not.
 They continue to pay the full dividend rate on your full cash value.